 My client seemed thrilled with the end results and it is safely home with her in a new home.

 What do you think of the transformation?
 Love hearing your feedback and comments.
 But don’t hate me for painting the oak filing cabinet, k?

 Here is an updated picture of the filing cabinet in my clients home!
 Love it!
-Thanks J!
+Thanks!

 Do you want to paint a piece but don’t know where to start?
-Come see me at Front Porch Mercantile or send me a email (we have online shipping available too) would love to help you out, and don’t forget we offer monthly Milk Paint workshops as well!
-You can check them out here!
+Come see me at Front Porch Mercantile or send me an email (we have online shipping available too) would love to help you out.

 As always, thanks so much for popping by!

 ps…this piece was featured on Finding Silver Pennies and Miss Mustard Seed’s Blog – thank you, ladies!

 *This blog post was updated in September 2021.
 Front Porch Mercantile is no longer a physical retail store and has grown into Front Porch Lifestyle.
 Now Wendy offers her services as a business coach to other creatives while continuing a blog more focused on living a creative life.